PyFilesystem/pyfilesystem2/docs/source/guide.rst

 If you are comfortable using the Python standard library, you may be wondering; *why learn another API for working with files?*

-The PyFilesystem API is generally simpler than the ``os`` and ``io`` modules.
-There are fewer ways to shoot yourself in the foot, the code tends to be more terse, and (arguably) more readable.
+The PyFilesystem API is generally simpler than the ``os`` and ``io`` modules -- there are fewer edge cases and less ways to shoot yourself in the foot.
 This may be reason alone to use it, but there are other compelling reasons you should use ``import fs`` for even straightforward filesystem code.

 The abstraction offered by FS objects means that you can write code that is agnostic to where your files are physically located.
 For instance, if you wrote a function that searches a directory for duplicates files, it will work unaltered with a directory on your hard-drive, or in a zip file, on an FTP server, on Amazon S3, etc.

 As long as an FS object exists for your chosen filesystem (or any data store that resembles a filesystem), you can use the same API.
 This means that you can defer the decision regarding where you store data to later.
 If you decide to store configuration in the *cloud*, it could be a single line change and not a major refactor.

 PyFilesystem can also be beneficial for unit-testing; by swapping the OS filesystem with an in-memory filesystem, you can write tests without having to manage (or mock) file IO.
 And you can be sure that your code will work on Linux, MacOS, and Windows.